DamianOsipiuk/vue-query/CONTRIBUTING.md

 ## Releases

-For each new commit added to the `master` branch (push or merge), a GitHub action gets triggered that runs the [semantic-release](https://github.com/semantic-release/semantic-release)
+For each new commit added to the `main` branch (push or merge), a GitHub action gets triggered that runs the [semantic-release](https://github.com/semantic-release/semantic-release)